AmyKeedwell/Milestone-Project-Resume/README.md

 * An employer seeking to download my Resume.

+* To view my current skill levels.

+* View links to my up and coming portfolio.

 * Anyone who is interested to get to know more about me.

 * To get in touch with me, either to discuss job opportunities, a collaboration or even a general chat.